This post may contain affiliate links. Please read my disclosure for more info.

 The next day, I can’t think of anything I’d rather do than see and smell those flowers again, soak in the canyon and visit with my friend, the Cholla plant.

 I’ve been enjoying my time immensely and feel like I’m getting my exercise in too.
 (Always a plus.)
 I am so overwhelmed in a good way by these plants and flowers that in a moment of meditation, I get a download.
 A download is a juicy idea or thought that pops in your head.
-I guess I had been spending so much time meeting and hanging out with the plant kingdom, that they were able to impart something to me: the message was that the plants are doing their part to assist the evolution of the planet and that when we spend time in nature, the plant kingdom’s energies are very healing for us, healing our physical body, stimulating/exercising/dusting off our mental energy, and raising our emotional state, to bring about overall healing, wellness, and vitality.
+I guess I had been spending so much time meeting and hanging out with the plants, that they were able to impart something to me: the message was that the plants are doing their part to assist the evolution of the planet and that when we spend time in nature, the plant’s energies are very healing for us, healing our physical body, stimulating/exercising/dusting off our mental energy, and raising our emotional state, to bring about overall healing, wellness, and vitality.

 So basically, “Happy, healthy people, equal a better world.”